segreeeen/fountainizer/README.md

 ### Authors and Credits
 Fountainizer is the work of Thomas Sulzbacher (GUI) and Felix Batusic (parser).

+The Icon was designed by Boris Baumann, thank you!

 The printing is done with PDFBox, and a huge part of the printing is based on code by Lukas Theis, which he contributed to an old project.